 The truth, in my opinion, is that there are several answers to the question of 'What's the easiest calligraphy to write?'
 Take your pick ...

-As a beginner calligrapher, I found that the easiest script to make an impression with is formal Gothic.
+As an amateur calligrapher, I've found that the easiest script to make an impression with (on non-calligraphers) is formal Gothic.

 I believe that the easiest script to practise with (and to develop good calligraphy habits with) is roundhand.

 Perhaps you already know something about calligraphy.
 You’re willing to spend a little time now cultivating the right skills to write well.
 You’d like eventually to produce something more authentic and well-structured than just ornamental fancy lettering.
 If so, 'easy calligraphy' means the simplest and best hand from which to learn good habits and skills.
 I highly, highly recommend roundhand as your starting point.

 (A good roundhand is the calligraphic style which just keeps on coming back.
 The Carolingian Reform in the 8th century developed a roundhand to promote learning.
 The Renaissance developed and adopted humanistic roundhand for the same reason.
 At the turn of the 20th century, Edward Johnston re-adopted a ‘foundational’ roundhand for training calligraphers which still holds its own.)

 Roundhand is easy calligraphy because it is simple, clear and beautiful.
 Its proportions are forgiving of minor errors.
 It’s constructed from smooth, regular lines and circles, so it’s easy to see where you’ve gone wrong and easy to put it right.
 It encourages good calligraphic habits.

 Moreover, when you can do roundhand well, you will find it lends itself to almost any lettering purpose.